ULJ-Yale/qunexsdk/README.md

 * 0.4.2 [qunexdevops] Optimized opening hotfixes so they auto checkout the hotfix branch on root repository.
 * 0.4.1 [qunexaccept] Added all and noT2w acceptance test variants for hcpls data.
 * 0.4.0 [qunexaccept] Updated all acceptance test because of the subject to session rename.
-* 0.3.3 [qunexaccept] TestRunTurnkey now enables execution of single commands.
+* 0.3.3 [qunexaccept] test_runturnkey now enables execution of single commands.
 * 0.3.2 [qunexaccept qunexcontainer qunexdevops] READNE updates.
 * 0.3.1 [qunexaccept qunexcontainer qunexdevops] License updates.
 * 0.3.0 [qunexaccept qunexcontainer qunexdevops] Major rework of acceptance testing scripts, new container release, fixed a bug in hotfix opening.